 Wyrd sisters under Yggdrasil.

-The cause of Volund’s death is not recorded.
-Perhaps he was never a man, but a god of craftsmen and smiths, and so he has just gone back to Asgard to stay with his Valkyrie wife.
+Despite all his fame, he cause of Volund’s death is not recorded.
+Perhaps he was never a man, but a God of craftsmanship and smiths, and so he has just gone back to Asgard to stay with his Valkyrie wife.